Enishowk/express-typescript-starter/README.md

-# Express and Typescript starter
+# Express and TypeScript starter

 ## Installation and test